-- will they find what they want easily?
+- will they find what they want quickly?
 Ans.
 Only if you structure everything logically so they can.

 - does my paper have a clear, unifying main message?
 Ans.
-It will only do so if you to the point; your article is not a nineteenth century Russian novel.
+It will only do so if you get to the point; your article is not a nineteenth-century Russian novel.

 Put yourself in the position of potential readers.
 There are several ways to emulate the reader:

-- ask a friend or colleague unfamiliar with the research or the content of the article to read it and give feedback.
+- ask a friend or colleague unfamiliar with the research or the article’s content to read it and give feedback.
 They will represent the reader.

 - leave the paper completely untouched for one week before submission.
 Then read it anew; you will notice many areas needing improvement

-Four other important general messages are given below, followed by advice on learning to write and improve your presentation of papers.
+Four other critical general messages are given below, followed by advice on learning to write and improve your presentation of papers.

-- have a main message for the document, something you can encapsulate in no more than 50 words
+- have a central message for the document, something you can encapsulate in no more than 50 words

 - ensure that everything you write relates to that key, thematic message.

 At every point, you must consider your message.
 What is this sentence, paragraph, section or page, and whole document saying?
 Is what it is saying relevant to the larger message?
-A document is like a story, a sequence of ideas communicated by you to the reader.
-Always ask yourself, does this sentence carry within it the idea I wish to transfer?
+An article is like a story, a sequence of ideas you communicate to the reader.
+Always ask yourself, does this sentence carry the argument I wish to transfer within it?

-If using the standard Introduction, Methods, Results, Discussion format for a scientific paper, the message for each part is given for you.
+If using the standard Introduction, Methods, Results, and Discussion format for a scientific paper, the message for each part is given to you.
 Stick to it.
-The introduction is not the place to discuss or give anything to do with your method or results.
+The introduction is different from the place to discuss or give anything to do with your method or results.
 At most, as in many stories, you may hint at something to be expanded on later, but it should only be a tantalising hint to maintain the reader’s interest.

 To help yourself, imagine that your paper has hit the headlines (none of mine ever have!), and you are on national television.
 You have probably 60 seconds.
 The interviewer asks, “What is your paper on XXX about?“.
-In two sentences, you need to say whatever you think is the most important message the paper has.
-No more.
+In two sentences, you need to say whatever you think is the paper’s most important message—no more.
 The audience switches off after two sentences.

 - Structure gives the reader a mental map, so they feel confident and can find something they need quickly.

 Writing has structure.
 Letters are formed into words, carrying meaning.
-Words are formed into sentences, structured (sometimes!) by the rules of grammar, sentences are grouped into paragraphs, and so on.
-Each level of the structure carries a meta-message: this word means …. ; this sentence means ….; and so on.
+Groups of words form structured sentences (sometimes!) by grammar rules, grouped into paragraphs, etc. Each level of the structure holds a meta-message: this word means ….; this sentence means ….; and so on.

-This weakness is exacerbated by a tendency to use subheadings, in an attempt to give structure.
-Often the subheading contains material that is totally unrelated to the subheading.
+This weakness is exacerbated by a tendency to use subheadings to give structure.
+Often the subheading contains material that is unrelated to the subheading.
 Sometimes the heading is followed by one very long paragraph.
 The subheadings are rarely in a logical order.
 They force people to put items in an illogical place.
 Subheadings should be like chapters in a book, indicating a fresh start on something different.
 As you are not writing a book, you will rarely need subheadings.

-Any section covering more than one topic must have a logical framework, both to assist the author, and to help the reader.
-It ensures that the author covers all necessary topics, assuming the framework is complete; it ensures the reader can quickly find what she wants.
+Any section covering more than one topic must have a logical framework to assist the author and help the reader.
+It ensures that the author covers all vital issues, assuming the framework is complete; it ensures the reader can quickly find what she wants.

-In the introduction section, the structure usually covers the problem being addressed; a summary of what is known; identification of a gap; how this study will fill that gap.
-In the method section of most clinical papers, the most obvious framework follows a patient over time: how will or did a patient enter, flow through, and leave the project.
+In the introduction section, the structure usually covers the problem being addressed; a summary of what is known; identifying a gap; how this study will fill that gap.
+In the method section of most clinical papers, the most apparent framework follows a patient over time: how will or did a patient enter, flow through, and leave the project?
 In the results section, a different logical structure is needed.
-In most clinical papers it will be patient flow in numbers, baseline data, important outcome data, secondary data, other data or analyses.
+In most clinical papers, it will be patient flow in numbers, baseline data, important outcome data, secondary data, and other data or analyses.
 The discussion section is fluid and requires the author to take an overview and consider their message.
-One general structure is an overview of results; placing results in a wider context; considering limitations and cautions; what are the implications.
+One general structure is an overview of results; placing results in a broader context; considering limitations and cautions; what the implications are.

-- all abbreviations and all jargon reduces readability and risks serious misunderstanding
+- all abbreviations and all jargon reduce readability and risk profound misunderstanding

-- articles are judged on standard of writing, and clarity, not on word count
+- articles are judged on the standard of writing, and clarity, not on word count

-One day, at a hospital executive board meeting, the conversation about a paper had been progressing for about five minutes when I asked what an abbreviation (acronym), which was reasonably central to the paper, stood for.
+One day, at a hospital executive board meeting, the conversation about a paper had been progressing for about five minutes when I asked what an abbreviation (acronym), which was reasonably central to the report, stood for.
 No-one knew!
-But no one else had been prepared to ask.
-And the authors of the document must have presumed that everyone would know, as there was no explanation.
+But this was the first time anyone else had been prepared to ask.
+And the document’s authors must have presumed that everyone would know, as there was no explanation.

 Abbreviations hinder understanding and readability.
 See here, here, and here.
-Do not use them.
-The only exceptions I allow in clinical research papers are for common statistical measures and processes.
-The excuses given by authors include:
+Please do not use them.
+The only exceptions I allow in clinical research papers are for standard statistical measures and processes.
+The excuses given by the authors include the following:

 - everyone knows what it means (rarely true)